keystonejs/keystone/test-projects/README.md

-## ATENTION
+## ATTENTION

 This folder contains projects used for Cypress tests.
 You do not want to use these as starting points for your own project.
 You are better off using the demo projects for that, which are located in `/demo-projects`.

 ## Cypress Projects

-Each directory here is part of the Bolt monorepo, and represents a single runnable project which tests can be run against.
+Each directory here is part of the Yarn Workspaces monorepo, and represents a single runnable project which tests can be run against.

 This is to help with unique setups (eg; testing mongo vs postgres, etc).